 Aba Abia State, Nigeria Travel Guide

-Igbo cuisine forms the center of Aba's food landscape.
-It is heavily reliant on staple ingredients like yam, cassava, cocoyam, plantain, rice, and several local vegetables.
+Igbo cuisine forms the heart of Aba's food landscape.
+It is very dependent on staple ingredients like yam, cassava, cocoyam, plantain, rice, and several local vegetables.
 Palm oil serves as a fundamental cooking ingredient, imparting a distinct flavor and color to many dishes.

 Soups and stews, served with starchy "swallows," are central to Igbo meals.
-The historical accessibility of diverse agricultural produce plus admission to trade routes shaped this rich food culture tradition.
+The historical accessibility of diverse agricultural produce and access to trade routes shaped this rich food culture tradition.

 Washing hands before and after meals, especially with 'swallow' dishes, is customary.